-When K, my Couchsurfing host in Seoul, invited me to go hiking Mt.
-Bukhansan, I agreed to tag along.
-“It’s just a small day hike,’ – she said.
+When K, my Couchsurfing host in Seoul, invited me to go hiking Bukhansan Mountain, I agreed to tag along.
+“It’s just a small day hike out of Seoul,’ she said.
+There were 2 others beside K and I on this supposedly little hike: L, another ESL teacher in Seoul, and Sunny – a Korean girl whose personality fits her nickname to the tee.

 1. It was a last minute trip haphazardly planned.

-2. I mistakenly thought we were doing this hike (Seoul Fortress Wall of ‘Bugaksan’ hike) which didn’t sound intimidating at all.
+2. More importantly, I mistakenly thought we were doing this hike (Seoul Fortress Wall of ‘Bugaksan’ hike) which didn’t sound intimidating at all.

 Climbing Seoul’s highest peak – “How hard can it be?”